Business mentoring

 2. The benefits of business mentoring

 A business mentor can help you develop a stronger and more sustainable business.
-Mentored businesses and organisations report many benefits, including increases in turnover, productivity and employee numbers as a direct result of engaging with a mentor.
+Mentored businesses and organisations report many benefits, including increases in turnover and productivity as a direct result of engaging with a mentor.

 The mentor's role is to support, develop, stimulate and challenge.
 An experienced mentor can help you to: